donfiguerres/donfiguerres.github.io/content/posts/software-development/common-tools/index.md

     - GitLense by GitKraken
     - Git History by Don Jayamanne
     - Remote - SSH and Remote - WSL by Microsoft
-    - Markdown All in One by Yu Zhang
 - [Notepad++](https://notepad-plus-plus.org)
   - Handy windows notepad editor.